eithanshavit/IrisTentLayer/README.md

 * This stand features a plate that replaces the stock Iris Keyboard bottom plate but that has legs to create ergonomic tenting.

-* The keyboard is angled at an 11 degree roll and a 5 degree pitch.
+* The keyboard is angled at an 10.5 degree roll and a 6 degree pitch.
+The included Fusion 360 model allow for easy control over these angles.

 * To install, use the plate's original screws to attach the new plate+stand.